jylisadoney/intro-excel/5-create.md

 ## Edit the data in a bar chart

-Since we only want to compare sales from Q1 and Q2, we aren't interested in the Total Sales or the Hire Date.
+Since we only want to compare `sales from Q1 and Q2`, we aren't interested in the Total Sales or the Hire Date.

-To remove the Total Sales data from our chart:
+To remove the `Total Sales data` from our chart:
 * Click on the chart
 * Click on the `Funnel Icon`
 * Under `Series`, click on `Total Sales` and `Hire Date` to uncheck the boxes